Sanket Goutam

 - My research on security hardening of AR and IoT systems has been covered by the Future Force Magazine - Vol. 9, 2023.

-- Our work on designing a curriculum for Computer Science Teaching Assistants (TAs), as part of the Inclusive Computing Fellowship, was published in a news article by SBU News.
+- My contributions towards designing a curriculum for Computer Science Teaching Assistants (TAs), as part of the Inclusive Computing Fellowship, was published in a news article by SBU News.